 It’s A “Food Tree” Christmas!

-Regardless of how you celebrate, the holidays are a time to “brighten up” your surroundings – to celebrate in what ever way works for you and your family, and of course to give gifts to others to let them know how much you care about them – especially this year
+Regardless of how you celebrate, the holidays are a time to “brighten up” your surroundings – to celebrate in what ever way works for you and your loved ones – but for me, it’s with food ornaments – and here’s the best part:

 As you can see, I love our tree, but where did this tradition come from?